isomerpages/mlaw-psy/resources/lodge-a-complaint/_posts/2024-03-11-post-Complaint form.md

 image: ""
 variant: tiptap
 ---
-<p><strong>To file a complaint against a psychiatrist who is a member of the Panel of Psychiatrists &lt;embed link to Register&gt;: </strong>
+<p><strong>To file a complaint against a psychiatrist who is a member of the Panel of Psychiatrists &lt;embed link to Register&gt;:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
 <p>If you are a Singpass user, please use this form &lt;to link&gt;.</p>
 </li>
 <li>
-<p>You may use this form &lt;to link&gt; if you do not have Singpass</p>
+<p>You may use this form &lt;to link&gt; if you do not have Singpass.</p>
 </li>
 </ul>
 <p>You are strongly encouraged to use the Singpass-enabled form if you are
-a Singpass user, as it help us to verify your identity and process your complaint more expeditiously.</p>
+a Singpass user, as it enables the Selection Committee to verify your identity and process your complaint more expeditiously.</p>
-<p><strong>Before you submit your complaint, please note that: </strong>
+<p><strong>Before you submit your complaint, please note that:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>